anthonyrom/lovettmakers.club/README.md

 ### What does it draw from the template?
 As you can see, if you open [awro.xyz/makerspace/](awro.xyz/makerspace) and http://tympanus.net/Freebies/Boxify/ up and compare, they are very similar.
 Peter Finlan did an excellent job making this template.
 He used libraries and frameworks such as animate.css, retina.js, Modernizr, Bootstrap, and more.
-By understanding the HTML, CSS, and JavaScript at the foundatin of the template, I was able to make the changes I wanted to make.
+By understanding the HTML, CSS, and JavaScript at the foundation of the template, I was able to make the changes I wanted to make.

 ### So what's different?
 Here is an exhaustive list of changes: